Baybayin: Surat Bisaya

 eskrima escrima

 The Butuan Silver Strip by Hector Santos © 1996 by Hector Santos All rights reserved. http://www.bibingka.com/dahon/mystery/silver.htm The Butuan area has been a rich source of material from ancient Philippines for both treasure hunters and trained archaeologists.
 So it was in the mid-seventies when a team from the National Museum of the Philippines excavating a site was told that a strip of metal with some kind of writing had been found by a treasure hunter.
 Fortunately, the artifact was already in the hands of Proceso Gonzales, the city engineer of Butuan.
 He understood the importance of the find and took possession of it.
 Butuan Silver Strip The metal strip was found inside a wooden coffin by treasure hunters who were looking for ceramic and gold objects that could be sold for high prices to private collectors.
 According to Dr. Jesus Peralta, similar burials in wooden coffins in the vicinity of Butuan had previously been found to contain human remains with skulls that have been artificially deformed.
 This practice was apparently limited to Southern Philippines, the beauty standard for such head shapes never finding its way to Luzon.
 Ceramics and ornaments were usually placed in the coffins, the ceramic pieces dating from the 14th and 15th centuries.
 If the metal strip was found within a typical coffin, it would have logically come from the same era.
 While the metal piece could have come from foreign shores, the safest and most conservative position one can take is that an artifact belongs in the place where it was found unless it can be proven otherwise.
 The letters were cut into the piece of metal with a knife.
 The difficulty of making curved lines on metal with a knife is apparent in the clumsy shapes of the letters.
 The strip measures 17.8 x 1.3 cm.
 Peralta reports that the late Dr. Boechari of Indonesia identified the script as "similar to a Javanese script that had been in use from the 12th to the 15th century" (late Kavi?).
 At this time, the writing has not been convincingly deciphered nor have the letters in the strip been identified.
 A successful transliteration would not guarantee a decipherment because of the brevity of the sample, though.
 A companion piece with similar writing was also reportedly found in the same coffin.
 However, the owner refused to part with it because he believed it held the key to the location of a treasure hoard.
 How he hoped to use that piece to locate the treasure without translating the message is not known.
 Neither do we know why it is that piece and not the one he gave up that holds the secret.
 That second piece will play an important role in solving the mystery of the Butuan silver strip.
 Additional Reading 1.
 Peralta, Jesus T. "The Butuan palaeograph: ethnographic implications of an ancient script," in Archipelago 6:A-55 (1979): 31-33.
 2. Santos, Hector.
 "Artifacts with writing revisited" in Sulat sa Tansô, 2:5 (June 1995), 1.
 3. -----.
 "Other pre-Hispanic writing artifacts" in Sulat sa Tansô, 2:2 (February 1995), 1.
 4. -----.
 "The Butuan Silver Strip" in Sulat sa Tansô, 2:2 (February 1995), 3.
 Butuan Silver Strip Deciphered? by Hector Santos © 1996 by Hector Santos All rights reserved.
 "Butuan paleograph deciphered using Eskaya script" by Jes Tirol (in UB Update) attempts to show that a "translation" of the Butuan silver strip had been done by using the Eskaya script.
 A clipping of this article was provided by Antoon Postma of Mindoro, who in turn obtained it from the late William Henry Scott of Mountain Province.
 This proves that "real" scholars do share information.
 Eskaya is a secret organization based on the island of Bohol.
 Its members claim that their ancestors arrived on the island in 677 A.D. from Sumatra.
 Tirol writes: One of the books of the Eskaya of Bohol is entitled Unang Katawhan Sa Bohol (First People of Bohol).
 According to the book, Dangko and his 12 children of 11 boys and one girl and his men arrived in Bohol in 677 A.D.
 They started from Sumatra-Manselis which is the western side of Sumatra, Indonesia on board a "Lutsa."
 (See: "Lorcha," Webster Int'l Dictionary, Unabridged.)
 The only daughter of Dangko got married to a chieftain of Butuan.
 From that time on until the present, the inner psyche of an Eskaya is geared towards Butuan.
 Since the center of Eskaya culture is now at Biyabas, Guindulman, Bohol, the migrant Eskaya in Butuan maintain close contact with the Eskaya of Bohol.
 Further on, Tirol continues: The Butuan Kingdom is no more.
 Its literature and writings are gone, except for the Butuan paleograph.
 But the Eskaya of Bohol is still existing with their system of writing.
 It is logographic system not alphabetic, and therefore older than the Malayan-Bisayan recorded by the Spanish writers.
 The Eskaya scrupulously transmitted their system of writing and literature by conducting classes.
 At present, classes are conducted every Saturday and Sunday.
-The Eskaya … [Read more...]
+The Eskaya were … [Read more...]

 Baybayin: Pre-Spanish Philippine writing system